BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 Similar to the merging of two rings of protection, this will take two amulets of protection and merge them into a +2 amulet.

 ##### Creation
-The amulet will require two amulets of protection +1 (or an amulet and a ring of protection); two moonbar gems; a diamond; plus 5,000 gold.
+The amulet will require two amulets of protection +1 (or an amulet and a ring of protection; or an amulent and a cloak of protection); two moonbar gems; a diamond; plus 5,000 gold.

 ### Cloak of Protection +2
 Similar to the merging of two rings of protection, this will take two cloaks of protection and merge them into a +2 cloak.

 ##### Creation
-The amulet will require two cloaks of protection +1 (or a cloak and a ring of protection); 4 iol gems; a black opal; plus 5,000 gold.
+The amulet will require two cloaks of protection +1 (or a cloak and a ring of protection; or a cloack and an amulet of protection); 4 iol gems; a black opal; plus 5,000 gold.

 ### Golden Axe +2